-Strengthening up specific areas of our bodies can help prevent many tennis related injuries.
-Stability, Strength and flexibility play the biggest part in reducing the risk of spending time off court.
-Strengthening the smaller “stabilising muscles” around joints can eliminate a lot of joint related tennis injuries e.g. tendinitis.
-Muscle tissue strength helps prevent muscle tears and connective tissue injuries by providing a more robust athlete, the stronger the muscle tissue the more resilient it will it be.
-Having the flexibility capacity to get into certain positions, more positions and utilise more muscle is what you need to prevent flexibility related injuries (muscle tears, overuse injuries etc.)
+Muscle tissue strength helps prevent muscle tears and connective tissue injuries by providing a more robust athlete, the stronger the muscle tissue the more resilient it will be.
+Having the flexibility capacity to get into certain positions, more positions, and utilize more muscle is what you need to prevent flexibility-related injuries (muscle tears, overuse injuries, etc.)

-Due to the physical complexity (strength, stability, flexibility, agility, power, high aerobic capacity etc.) as players we need to deal with and given the time constraints most players have.
-More often than not our recovery and injury prevention regimes get put at the back of the line.
-This opens us up for the possibility of injury.
-We tend to go straight for what we feel will boost performance over what will keep us playing longer and feeling better on court.
+Due to the physical complexity (strength, stability, flexibility, agility, power, high aerobic capacity, etc.) as a tennis player, needs to deal with, and given the time constraints most players have, more often than not our tennis recovery and tennis injury prevention regimes get put at the back of the line.
+This opens you up to the possibility of injury.
+We tend to go straight for what we feel will boost performance over what will keep us playing longer and feeling better on the court.

 One heavily neglected area for most players is the forearm muscles.

 Forearm muscles link directly to your hand and fingers; this alone shows you how important getting them strong is.
 Specific forearm exercises are something you should perform on a weekly basis.
-For tennis athletes they play a vital role in - grip strength, racket control, force absorption.
-From an injury perspective having good forearm strength reduces the risk of elbow and wrist injuries.
+For tennis athletes, they play a vital role in - grip strength, racket control, and force absorption (absorbing load before it travels into joints).
+From an injury perspective having good forearm strength reduces the risk of tennis elbow and wrist injuries.

 Brachioradialis - The muscles of the forearm that flex the forearm at the elbow.
-The brachioradialis helps support the elbow and plays important role in the kick back on the serve.
+The brachioradialis helps support the elbow and plays an important role in the kickback on the serve.

 Flexors - Forearm flexors are a group of muscles found on the underside of the forearm.
 They are responsible for the flexion of the wrist and fingers.
 They also play a vital role in gripping and squeezing the hand.